 You need to be at least 21

 You need to have enough income to meet your own needs

-You should be one year from a major life change such as a marriage, divorce, completion of chemical dependency treatment, birth of a first child or a significant loss.
+You should be one year from a major life change such as a marriage, divorce, birth of a first child or a significant loss.

 You must be willing to give us permission to check social service and court records.

 Your home must have at least two bedrooms.